Frequently Asked Questions

 If the Minister now reimposed a levy on shipments of oil, what would be the amount of the levy?

 No levy has been imposed for the Fund and its predecessor MPCF since 1976.
-However, the Minister of Transport had the power to reimpose a levy.
-As of April 1, 2023, the levy is 59.14 cents.
+However, the Minister of Transport had the power to reimpose a levy of 61.45 cents per metric tonne of oil during (fiscal year 2023-2024).

 What are the benefits of being a Member State to the 1992 International Conventions and to the Supplementary Fund Protocol?